willstMSFT/microsoft-365-docs/microsoft-365/syntex/prebuilt-model-simple.md

 ### Set a page range for processing

 For this model, you can specify to process a range of pages for a file rather than the entire file.
 On the **Extractors** panel, in the **Page range** section, select the page you want processed.
 By default, the **Page range** setting is empty.
-If no page range is provided, the entire document will be processed.
+If no page range is provided, the entire document is processed.
 For more information, see [Set a page range to extract information from specific pages](page-range.md).

 ### Detect the language of a document

 For this model, you can detect the language of a document and extract it to a column.
-On the **Extractors** panel, in the **Language detection** section, toggle to turn on the language detection.
-It show you the detected language.
+On the **Extractors** panel, in the **Language detection** section, toggle to turn on language detection.
+It shows you the detected language.

    ![Screenshot of the Language detection section of the Extractors panel.](../media/content-understanding/prebuilt-simple-language-detection.png)